Don't let the unknown scare you from becoming a homeowner. I can help you understand the process. Contact me.

 Roxanne Mercer Real Estate can walk you through closing - 7073188829

-Let's talk about "escrow".
-To complete the sale of a home, a neutral, third party (the escrow company) is employed to assure the transaction will close correctly and on time.
-When payment is held by a third party in a transaction between a buyer and a seller, it's in escrow.
-PayPal is a good way to picture an escrow company.
+First, a little about "escrow".
+To finish the sale of a place, a neutral, third party (the escrow company) is engaged to assure the transaction will close correctly and on time.
+Escrow agents hold money for "safe-keeping" in an exchange between a buyer and seller.
+PayPal is a simple way to think of an escrow company.

 • Loan documents